nidayand/norelite/README.md

-norelight
+norelite
 =========
 A set of [Node-Red](http://nodered.org/) nodes to ease the implementation of your home automation requirements.
 ![Overview example image](https://cloud.githubusercontent.com/assets/2181965/11427421/05e089e8-9463-11e5-932f-1d8b9413bfaa.jpg)

 Install
 -------
-Norelite is currently in **early testing** with the basic nodes and when passed it will be registered in npm.
+Norelite is currently in an **early testing** phase with the basic nodes and when it will pass it will be registered as an npm module.
 But for now, go to your Node-Red nodes directory, download the repo and run npm install to install its dependencies.

     git clone https://github.com/nidayand/norelite.git
     cd norelite